 The Postgraduate Certificate in Learning and Teaching in Higher Education course is accredited by the Higher Education Academy and the Nursing and Midwifery Council.

 Students will have access to all University resources both on and off campus, and all students have access to online resources and hard copy reservation.
-Teaching will take place on all of the University Campuses to enable participants to experience the wealth of learning facilities across the entire University.
+Please note, teaching will take place on the Treforest and Glyntaff campuses to enable participants to experience the wealth of learning facilities across the entire University.

 Having satisfied the USW criteria for employment, staff working in USW and associated Collaborative Partner Colleges delivering HE level courses are eligible to study the course but must be in a role that facilitates the meeting of individual learning outcomes and can evidence D1 and D2 on completion (HEA 2011).